Törnberg, P., & Rogers, R. (2026). Towards a Post-Social Media Studies. https://doi.org/10.31235/osf.io/6nue7_v1

 Summary

-This conceptual paper argues that the “social media” paradigm — built on user-generated content circulating through social graphs to form networked publics — has been hollowed out, and that digital media studies needs a corresponding paradigm shift.
-Törnberg and Rogers identify three interlocking dynamics dissolving the old configuration: a move from social-graph to interest-based algorithmic recommendation, generative AI flooding platforms with synthetic content, and user retreat into semi-private spaces.
-In its place they map three distinct “post-social” formations — algorithmic broadcasting platforms, semi-private spheres/micro-communities, and AI-mediated communication — each requiring its own concepts, methods, and normative apparatus.
-The intervention is diagnostic and programmatic rather than empirical, calling for a wholesale reorientation of the field.
+This is a conceptual/theoretical essay arguing that the “social media” paradigm — which has organized two decades of digital communication scholarship around user-generated content circulating through social networks — is dissolving.
+Törnberg and Rogers identify three interlocking dynamics driving the rupture: a shift from social-graph to interest-based algorithmic recommendation, the rise of generative AI producing synthetic content, and user retreat into private/closed spaces.
+In place of the old configuration, they propose three distinct “post-social” formations — algorithmic broadcasting platforms, semi-private spheres/micro-communities, and AI-mediated communication — each requiring analytically distinct concepts, methods, and normative frameworks.
+The paper is fundamentally a call for a paradigmatic reorientation of the field.

 Key Contributions

-• A “post-social media” framework that names a rupture in the organizing assumptions of two decades of digital communication scholarship.
+• Proposes “post-social media” as a conceptual framework marking a rupture in the organizing assumptions of digital communication research.

-• A typology of three coexisting post-social formations, each analytically distinct: algorithmic broadcasting, semi-private spheres, and AI-mediated chatbot communication.
+• Articulates a typology of three post-social formations: algorithmic broadcasting platforms, semi-private spheres/micro-communities, and AI-mediated communication.

-• A method agenda matched to each formation: flow analysis and rhythmanalysis for broadcasting platforms; ethnographic and bounded-place approaches for micro-communities; auditing and experimental designs for chatbot media.
+• Outlines a differentiated research agenda: flow analysis and rhythmanalysis for broadcasting platforms; ethnography and bounded-place theory for semi-private spheres; AI auditing and experimental methods for chatbot media.

 Methods